nrwl/nx/docs/angular/api-angular/generators/setup-mfe.md

 Type: `array`

-A list of remote application names that the shell application should consume.
+A list of remote application names that the host application should consume.

 ### skipFormat